msuiche/elegant-bouncer/documentation/BLASTPASS.md

 This definitely reinforce the long term value of memory safe languages such as Rust, for file parsing libraries.
 In the meantime, while numerous of those libraries are still written in C/C++ they are de facto bound to errors.

-If you think you are at risk of such exploits, I strongly recommend you to enable (Apple's Lockdown Mode](https://support.apple.com/en-us/HT212650).
+If you think you are at risk of such exploits, I strongly recommend you to enable [Apple's Lockdown Mode](https://support.apple.com/en-us/HT212650).

 When activated, Lockdown Mode alters the functioning of various apps and features, including: